 Located in the central-western part of the country, only a few hours from Bangkok, Kanchanaburi is a splendid destination to spend anywhere from a few days to a week.

-With dense national parks that are still home to wild tigers and elephants, quaint farming villages that beg to be explored to bicycles, right up to some of the most interesting (and tragic) World War 2 history monuments in the country, there’s no shortage of Kanchanaburi attractions to keep you busy.
+With dense national parks that are still home to wild tigers and elephants, quaint farming villages that beg to be explored on bicycles, right up to some of the most interesting (and tragic) World War II history monuments in the country, there’s no shortage of Kanchanaburi attractions to keep you busy.